-Statistical analysis: Stereological data were entered into the SPSS software (version 27.0, Chicago, Illinois) for analysis.
-Splenic weight-to-body weight ratios were expressed as percentages while volumetric densities were expressed as ratios.
-The data were grouped into three: Control group and experimental groups (dexamethasone only and dexamethasone plus curcumin) groups.
-After confirming that the data was not normally distributed (using box plots and histograms), non-parametric tests were used for univariate analysis.
-Kruskal Wallis H-test was used to compare the medians of the SW: BW ratios and volumetric densities in the three groups per harvesting period; days 7 and 14.
-Mann Whitney-U test was used to compare the medians in SW: BW ratios and volumetric densities between days 7 and 14 per group.
-A p < 0.05 was considered significant at a 95% confidence interval.
+Statistical analysis: Stereological data were entered into the SPSS software (27.0, Chicago, Illinois) for analysis.
+Body weight change was calculated as the difference between baseline weight (measured at the start of the experiment) and weight at the respective harvest periods (days 7 and 14).
+Volumetric densities were reported as ratios.
+The data were grouped into: Control and experimental groups (dexamethasone only and dexamethasone plus curcumin) groups.
+After confirming that the data was not normally distributed, box plots and histograms were used and non-parametric tests were used for univariate analysis.
+Kruskal Wallis H-test was used to compare the medians of the body weight changes and volumetric densities in the three groups per harvesting period; days 7 and 14.
+Mann Whitney U test was used to compare the medians in the body weight changes and volumetric densities between days 7 and 14 per group.
+A p<0.05 was considered significant at a 95% confidence interval.